psdurco/EAO/README.md

 - 🛕 **[Jainism & Sikhism](articles/jainism.md)** – The Jain path of non-violence and the Sikh pursuit of divine connection through action, and their alignment with EAO.

-- 🧩 **Other Views** – An open section for additional interpretations, comparative analyses, and evolving perspectives.
+- 🧩 **[Other Views](articles/other.md)** – Expanding interpretations, exploring new frontiers of thought, and integrating EAO into emerging paradigms.

 ---